Jaqo's Dispossessed

 Jaqo's Dispossessed (ჯაყოს ხიზნები; Jaqos khiznebi) is a novel by Georgian novelist Mikheil Javakhishvili.
 It was first published in magazine Mnatobi (in 1924 - № 7–8 and 1925 - № 1).
 During his life, it was published twice as a book, in 1925 and 1926.
 It took author 20 years to write this novel.
-This novel, which depicts social problems in the early 20th century of Georgia, is reputed to be a magnum opus of the author.
+This novel depicts social problems in the early 20th century of Georgia.

 Plot

-A principled nobleman Teimuraz Khevistavi with his wife Margo live poorly in Tbilisi and are getting more impoverished due to Soviet invasion in Georgia.
-Their farm laborer Jaqo takes advantage of naivety and poverty of Teimuraz and seizes whole their belongings through deception.
+A principled nobleman Teimuraz Khevistavi with his wife Margo live poorly in Tbilisi and are getting more impoverished due to the Soviet invasion in Georgia.
+Their farm laborer Jaqo takes advantage of the naivety and poverty of Teimuraz and seizes whole their belongings through deception.